RFA0608/QQS3C/README.md

      ↳ "ctrl_fs_q.py" is a quantized version of "ctrl_fs.py".
    * ctrl_fs_enc.py

-     ↳ "ctrl_fs_enc.py" is a BGV type encrypted version of "ctrl_fs_q.py" with openFHE.
+     ↳ "ctrl_fs_enc.py" is a BGV-type encrypted version of "ctrl_fs_q.py" with openFHE.
 3. Using observer:
    * ctrl_obs.py